RPG Programming for Beginners

 Let’s start with an easy example of taking a very simple (4 line) RPG/2 program and modernizing it through RPG3, through RPG400 and ending in RPGLE /Freeformat

-Unlock your learning potential with instant access to every training course also get early access to new courses as they are released.
+Unlock your learning potential with instant access to every single training course plus early access to new courses as they are released.